Edward-choi/COMP3278/README.md

 13. run `npm start` or `yarn start` on terminal
 14. DONE, enjoy testing on front-end and back-end

-UPDATE (16/11): PLEASE DON'T USE CHROME FOR EXECUTION
+UPDATE (18/11): USE *CHROME* for execution.
+Please download Allow CORS in 'https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en'

 ## Routine of our project